 Find out how to reduce customer churn with the help of CRM strategies in this article!

-Besides, CRM systems with email marketing functionality - email tracking in particular - help assess the effectiveness of your email marketing campaigns and the impact they have on your sales pipeline.
+Besides, CRM systems with email marketing functionality, email tracking, in particular, allow you to assess the effectiveness of your email marketing campaigns and the impact they have on your sales pipeline.

 With access to clean, relevant, and reliable reports, you can make better-informed decisions.
 By seeing what works and what doesn’t, you can tweak your strategy and focus on the activities that have the highest ROI.

-Sales and marketing teams both get real-time access to all the information about leads and customers in a CRM database.
+Both sales and marketing teams get real-time access to all the information about leads and customers in the CRM database.

-The sales team, on the other hand, knows exactly what brought each lead into the sales funnel, crafting a better-personalised line of communication to convert faster.
+On the other hand, the sales team knows exactly what brought each lead into the sales funnel, and crafts a better-personalised line of communication to convert them faster.

 All in all, CRM software allows businesses to optimise their workload, prioritise leads, find better approaches to them, craft more valuable offers, and build better relationships.
 It leads to an immense increase in sales.